Azure Synapse Link anchors Microsoft’s new big data analytics capabilities

 For customers with hundreds, thousands, or tens of thousands of internet of things (IoT) devices to manage, Azure SQL Edge migrates many of the capabilities offered by Microsoft’s Azure SQL Database and SQL server to hardware-constrained devices.
 The small-footprint container (less than 350MB) supports Arm and x64-based edge gateways and machines while offering low-latency analytics that combine streaming and time-series data, as well as in-database AI, machine learning, and graph data.
 SQL Edge’s other spotlight features include policies that protect data at rest and in motion, a programming surface in common with Azure SQL Database and SQL Server, and support for cloud-connected and fully decentralized edge scenarios.

 Azure Synapse Link, which is now available with Azure Cosmos DB (and soon with Azure SQL, Azure Database for PostgreSQL, and Azure Database for MySQL), is a cloud-native implementation of the HTAP (hybrid transactional analytical processing) paradigm that bridges the gap between transaction processing and analytics.
-It’s designed to enable customers to gain insights through live operational data in Azure Synapse Analytics without the need to extract, transform, and load steps.
+It’s designed to enable customers to gain insights through live operational data in Azure Synapse Analytics without the need to extract, transform, or load steps.
 This real-time data can then be combined with existing analytical stores to gain a holistic view of a business.

-When the complimentary Azure Cosmos DB autoscale provisioned throughput service launches in summer 2020, it’ll offer “single-digit” millisecond latency and a claimed 99.999% availability while automating planning and management of throughput capacity.
+When the complementary Azure Cosmos DB autoscale provisioned throughput service launches in summer 2020, it will offer “single-digit” millisecond latency and a claimed 99.999% availability while automating planning and management of throughput capacity.
 After customers select a max level for autoscale provision throughput, Azure Cosmos DB will scale provisioned throughput up and down based on the workload usage, in theory relieving engineers of the need to manage it themselves.

-In related news, Microsoft today revealed new capabilities coming to its Azure Synapse limitless analytics product, including a unified experience within Synapse Studio plus integrated SQL and Spark engines, serverless data lake exploration with Synapse SQL, shared metadata store, and built-in Power BI authoring.
+In related news, Microsoft today revealed new capabilities coming to its Azure Synapse limitless analytics product, including a unified experience within Synapse Studio, plus integrated SQL and Spark engines, serverless data lake exploration with Synapse SQL, shared metadata store, and built-in Power BI authoring.

-Azure Synapse can query data at “petabyte-scale” directed by lines of SQL, with intelligent workload management and concurrency features that optimize the performance of queries in real time.
+Azure Synapse can query data at “petabyte-scale,” directed by lines of SQL, with intelligent workload management and concurrency features that optimize the performance of queries in real time.
 Synapse Studio provides tools for data prep, data management, data warehousing, big data, and AI tasks, letting users manage data pipelines and build proofs of concept.
-And on the security side of the equation, Azure Synapse features automated threat detection and always-on data encryption, with fine-grained access controls and column- and row-level security in addition to dynamic data masking.
+And on the security side of the equation, Azure Synapse features automated threat detection and always-on data encryption, with fine-grained access controls and column- and row-level security, in addition to dynamic data masking.